sanger-tol/tolqc/tolqc-api/app/test/README.md

 - PUT only accepts a dict, and POST only accepts a list (otherwise 400)
 - incorrect data types cause validation errors
 - the ext field can't be overwritten by specifying an ext key in a request

+- **IMPORTANT** - missing required fields don't raise an DB-integrity 400 error
+    - something more specific is raised